As the saying goes, all work and no play make Jack a dull boy. Well, that’s French Labor Law for you!

 Sick Pay in France

 Sick pay in France is designed to help you cover your costs if you need to take time off work due to illness.
-The amount you receive will depend on your salary and how long you have been employed.
-You may also be eligible for other benefits, such as a reduced working week or early retirement.
+The amount you get will depend on your salary and how long you have been working.
+You can also get other benefits, like a shorter work week or an early retirement.

 Paid Leave in France